ajmalkkt/myPostman/README.md

 # myPostman

-myPostman is a minimalistic REST API testing tool inspired by [Postman](https://www.postman.com/), designed for quick and easy API requests and response inspection.
+myPostman is a minimalistic REST API testing tool inspired by [Postman](https://www.postman.com/), designed for quick and easy API requests and response inspection for local development testing.
 It helps developers and testers send HTTP requests, view responses, and debug RESTful services without the overhead of complex tools.

 ## Features